CVE-2025-67079

 Omnispace · Agora Project

-A file upload vulnerability in the Agora Project allows remote code execution via a crafted PDF processed by the Imagick library's MSL engine.
+An unauthenticated file upload vulnerability in the Omnispace Agora Project allows remote code execution via the MSL engine of the Imagick library when processing crafted PDF files.

 Executive summary